raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 ![Speed](/assets/images/speed.jpg)

-# Part II: The single pass
+# Part II: The fast approach

 In production systems, memory and performance can matter greatly, especially for an algorithm that may be analyzing data at scale.
 We can transform our "pipelined" solution into a single pass with a bit of care.